bluejacketslc/TPAMobile-StarterPack/README.md

 # TPAMobile-StarterPack
-> Easier your TPA Mobile
+> Easier your TPA Mobile.

 There is a Kotlin and Java version in here

 ## Development setup